Historical Trends Tutorial

 Once you have created a Historical trends graph, you can view the data that was used to generate the lines.
 Use the following procedure to view this table…

-1. Click on the Data Table button located above the graph to view this table.
+1. Click on the Make Table button located above the graph to view this table.

 2. The data table will appear in a new browser window that includes the estimated annual percentage change for each segment of a line and both observed and estimated values for each year included on a line.